foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 but the wound's too fresh not pick at the edge

 deaf ears turned to swallow song
-but it wasn't long till the last frost
+but we couldn't hide from the last frost

 a pitiful yearning
 and I'm bereft of you